hdkef/jameter/readme.md

 # JAMETER

-Jameter is a cli REST API testing tool created with Golang,
+Jameter is a cli REST API testing tool and load testing tool created with Golang,

 # features
 Jameter are still in development, but i am planned to create these in the future